astralfrontier/chaosfrontier-org-wiki/games/pa-brazil/session-0.md

 > Willow: We saved the life of someone important, either to the city or to us.
 Who was it?
 Why are they important?

 We saved Waldo - "Incognito", a crabby old inventor-type super who is part of the program Levi assists with for retired/disabled supers.
+He was at a science fair.

 > Riptide: We totally broke some major rules to win the fight.
 What rules did we break?
 Whose rules were they?